Improving Swim Performance: The Importance of Body Composition in Elite Swimmers

 Modern elite male swimmers are generally heavier and larger than their predecessors, with an average height of 183.8 cm and weight of 78.4 kg, and a body fat percentage of 8.
 The relationship between body composition and performance is essential for enhancing future performance.
 Lean mass (LM) significantly affects performance, especially in the 100-m front-crawl, as it is a major component of propulsion force.
 Swimmers are advised to increase muscle mass through resistance training and maintain a balanced diet rich in carbohydrates, proteins, and fats.
 Coaches can expect a twofold greater increase in lean mass in male swimmers within and between seasons compared to female swimmers.

-swimmers body fat percentage
+swimmers body fat percentage for elite swimmer

 Body Composition Changes in Elite Female Swimmers